Carla Olson: Biography

 Olson also appeared in Bob Dylan's first video (for the song "Sweetheart Like You").
-To return the favor, Dylan gave Olson his previously-unreleased song "Clean Cut Kid" which she recorded on Midnight Mission.
+To return the favor, Dylan gave Olson his previously unreleased song "Clean Cut Kid" which she recorded on Midnight Mission.
 Ry Cooder played slide guitar on the track.

 Since 2001 Olson has concentrated most of her energies on music production, but has continued her songwriting and co-writing activities.
-She has written music for lyrics (or poems) by Sterling A. Brown, George Callins, Cream lyricist Pete Brown, Allan Clarke, George Green, Rick Hemmert, Brian Jones, Jim Morrison.
-(The latter collaboration was released in December 2019 on the expanded release of True Voices ie Ode To L.A.
+She has written music for lyrics (or poems) by Sterling A. Brown, George Callins, Cream lyricist Pete Brown, Allan Clarke, George Green, Rick Hemmert, Brian Jones and Jim Morrison.
+(The latter collaboration was released in December 2019 on the expanded release of True Voices i.e. Ode To L.A.
 While Thinking Of Brian Jones, Deceased as performed by Johnny Indovina of Human Drama.)
 She has also written with Barry Goldberg, Kathy Valentine, Mikael Rickfors, Danny Tate, Danny Wilde and Pete Brown.

 In 2013, after not releasing an album of her own since The Ring of Truth in 2001, Olson recorded Have Harmony, Will Travel, which is an album of cover songs with guest vocalists on each track including Rob Waller, John York, Richie Furay, Juice Newton, James Inveldt, Scott Kempner, Peter Case and Gary Myrick.

 May 26, 2015, saw the re-release of the Textones albums Midnight Mission and Cedar Creek by Omnivore Recordings.
 Both albums were expanded editions with additional studio tracks, live recordings, photos and newly written essays.

 In January 2017, Olsons's debut solo album, recorded in Malmo, Sweden, in 1988, was released in the U.S. by Sunset Blvd Records.
 This U.S. edition is titled Rubies & Diamonds after one of the album's tracks.
-It features Olson and George Callins of the Textones, plus Gene Clark on vocals, plus most of the members of the Swedish rock band Wilmer X: Thomas Holst (lead guitar), Stefan Bjork (bass guitar), Sticky Bomb (drums) and Jalle Lorensson (harmonica).
+It featured Olson and George Callins of the Textones, plus Gene Clark on vocals, plus most of the members of the Swedish rock band Wilmer X: Thomas Holst (lead guitar), Stefan Bjork (bass guitar), Sticky Bomb (drums) and Jalle Lorensson (harmonica).
 The album was produced by Tomas Gabrielsson along with Olson and Callins.